 Retirement benefits are based on the accumulation of contributions and investment income allocated to the member's account.
-The Corporation contributes 4% of each member's eligible earnings.
+For Defined Contribution members who commenced employment before January 1, 2013, the Corporation contributes 4% of the member's eligible earnings.
+For Defined Contribution members who commenced employment on or after January 1, 2013, the Corporation contributes 2% of the member's eligible earnings.
 Member contributions are optional up to a maximum of 4%.
 Additional matching contributions of up to 5% can be made by the Corporation based upon each member's age, years of eligible service and member's contributions.
 These contributions are invested as directed by each member from a selection of investment options authorized by the Plan's Pension Committee.